At-Bristol/DEV0011-At-Bristol.github.io/_posts/2016-05-13-DataDomeToolkit copy.md

 categories: Data Dome
 ---

-One of the questions we get from developers is how do we get access to the dome to try our content out?
+One of the questions we get from developers is how to get access to the dome to try out content.

-At the moment we allow developers who are interested and have produced content to come in and have a look the dome or try out their idea for no cost.
+At the moment we allow developers who are interested and have produced their own content to come in and have a look at it on the dome for no cost.

 We squeeze these preview sessions in the little bit of downtime the planetarium has before public shows start.
 That time is every weekday morning between 9:00 and 10:30.